in-toto/attestation/spec/README.md

 We recommend the following conventions for predicates:

+*   Predicates SHOULD follow and opt-in to the [parsing rules], particularly the monotonic principle, and SHOULD explain what the parsing rules are.

 *   Field names SHOULD use lowerCamelCase.

 *   Timestamps SHOULD use [RFC 3339] syntax with timezone "Z" and SHOULD clarify